lupyuen/pinetime-rust-mynewt/README.md

     NET standalone node
     ```

+Logging of debug messages is disabled by default.
+To enable debug logging, see the section "Semihosting Logging" below.

 # PineTime Updater

 Alternatively (for Linux and macOS only), flash the following two files to PineTime with [__PineTime Updater__](https://github.com/lupyuen/pinetime-updater)...